echothrust/pf-diverters/README.md

 List of diverters available:

-  * `bofh-divert` Divert connections to this daemon and forever ban each src host.
+  * `bofh-divert` Divert connections to this daemon and add each src host to a predefined PF table (used for banning abusers).
-  * `dnsbl-divert` Divert connections to this daemon and check if the source ip is on a dnsbl and drop, or redirect to the legit owner. (still work-in-progress)
+  * `dnsbl-divert` Divert connections to this daemon and check if the source ip is on a dnsbl and drop packet, or else reinject packet to reach its original destination. (still work-in-progress)

 ## Building